In This Article

 For some men, facial hair is a matter of pride.
 Many men proudly wear their beards, mustaches, sideburns, and much more.
-Facial hair styles for men change over the years, but more often than not, facial hair is a part of some trend.
+Facial hairstyles for men change over the years, but more often than not, facial hair is a part of some trend.
 Women, however, look at facial hair quite differently when it is their own.

 Typically, throughout much of history and in modern times, facial hair on women is considered unattractive and is avoided.
 Women have used many strategies to rid themselves of unwanted facial hair- from hot honey waxes in previous centuries to laser removal processes today.
-What side effects for facial hair removal have on women, though?
+What side effects for Face hair remove have on women, though?
 Some have suggested that the price of being a beardless lady is being a wrinkly one.

 The Process of Removing Facial Hair

 Removing facial hair sounds unpleasant, doesn’t it?
 Unlike hair on the legs or in the armpits, it cannot be quickly and safely shaved off.
 For most women, the hair on the face, especially around the mouth, is too plentiful to pluck out with tweezers.

 As a result of the sensitivity of the skin around the lips, many facial hair removal for women are a little bit complex.
 Common strategies include:

 - Having the skin around the lips waxed